-We ride the Yamaha Tracer on a 3000km loop...
+We hand over the 2016 Yamaha Tracer 900 to Richard, who took this sport-tourer on a 3000km loop to Phillip Island...
 Here's our Yamaha MT-09 Tracer review.
 Test by Richard Collins Photography by Yamaha

 Doing a 3000km round trip to Phillip Island was a great opportunity to test Yamaha’s MT-09 Tracer in the twisties and the boring straight line, normally bum numbing, roads.